alchemyplatform/aa-sdk/site/packages/aa-alchemy/signer/overview.md

 ### Using the Signer as an EOA

 ::: warning
 Note that EOA wallets will not have access to smart account features like gas sponsorship, batched transactions, multi-owner, or plugins.
 If you want to switch from EOA to smart accounts later, then each user will need to transfer their assets from the EOA account to a new smart account.
-It is not currently possible to "upgrade" and EOA to a smart contract account, although the community is discussing potential [EIPs](https://eips.ethereum.org/EIPS/eip-7377) to do that in the future.
+It is not currently possible to "upgrade" an EOA to a smart contract account, although the community is discussing potential [EIPs](https://eips.ethereum.org/EIPS/eip-7377) to do that in the future.
 :::

 Because the Alchemy Signer has its own `address` and supports signing messages as raw hashes, it is possible to use this signer as an EOA directly.
-To do so, you can adapt the AlchemySigner to your library of choice and leverage its `signMessage`, `signTypedData`, and `signTransaction` methods directly.
+To do so, you can adapt the Alchemy Signer to your library of choice and leverage its `signMessage`, `signTypedData`, and `signTransaction` methods directly.
 The public address of the signer can be accessed via `getAddress`.

 If you are using viem, then you can use the `toViemAccount` method which will allow you to use the signer with a [`WalletClient`](https://viem.sh/docs/clients/wallet#local-accounts-private-key-mnemonic-etc).